hjonasson/modmate/README.md

 4. Run `npm run start`
 5. Open up [http://localhost:5173/](http://localhost:5173/)

-To start using Modmate, run `npm run start` in the project directory.
+To start using ModMate, run `npm run start` in the project directory.
 This will start the server and you can begin flagging and responding to comments.

 ## Contributing